Generative Systems: Art, Science and Technology: History

 The students that attended the program had different backgrounds such as photographers, filmmakers, painters, Music composers, writers, inventors (Greg Gundlach received 5 patents for 3D photography, that he worked on in Generative Systems).
 At least 4 countries were represented among the students, Elizabeth de Ribes from Paris, France, Marisa Gonzalez from Madrid, Spain, Michael Rouviere Day from Montreal, Canada, Malú Ortega Guerrero ("Malú") from Mexico City, Mexico, Malú was working with Sonia Sheridan Martha Loving and Michael Day at the Chicago Museum of Science and Industry.Experienced students enrolled in the Generative Systems program: John Dunn, a former student at SAIC, invented EASEL software for a Cromemco Z2D DOS computer.
 This was later followed by Lumena software in a Time Arts PC computer, produced by John Dunn's California company, Time Arts, Inc, Ink jet printers were usually used.
 With this system she introduced the students to computers and digital image processing tools, to the basics of infography and computer animation.
 John Dunn also created, the software Vango for the PC.
 VanGo would evolve into Wonk.
 Jamy Sheridan worked with John Dunn on the visual part of this newer Wonk sound/image system.

 Sheridan shared her philosophical heritage about art, science and technology in society with her students: John Dunn, Greg Gundlach, Martha Loving Orgain, Mitch Petchenick, Craig Goldwyn, John Mabey, Phil Malkin, Marilyn Goldstein, Barbara MacKowiak, Michael Day, Jessie Affelder, Bill McCabe, Gerda Bernstein, Elizabeth De Ribes, Pete Lekousis, Brian Oglesbee, Suzanne L. Seed, Marisa González, Mary Jane Dougherty, Holly Pedlosky, Ric Puls and Ed Kislaitis (later Covannon).

 Through the GS department, inventors, researchers, scientists, artists interacted and experimented with the students.
 She collaborated with Leif Brush, Willard Van De Bogart, Aldo Tambellini, as well as with the great multimedia pioneer artist Stan Vanderbeek with whom she participated in workshops and TV videos.

 For the first time in Europe, Sheridan had her solo show and workshop with the Lumena System at the Musee d'Art Moderne de La Ville de Paris, in the exhibition "Electra" in Paris in 1983 and 1984.

-Two years later, in 1986, she brought the same System to the National Museum Art Center Reina Sofia in Madrid at the exhibition "Processos Cultura y Nuevas Tecnologías".
+In 1986, she brought the same System to the National Museum Art Center Reina Sofia in Madrid at the exhibition "Processos Cultura y Nuevas Tecnologías".
 This was the first exhibition celebrated at the National Museum Art Center Reina Sofia.

 In October 1986, took place the "Making Waves.
 Interactive Art/Science Exhibition", in Evanston, Illinois.
 "Making Waves" provides a historical perspective about art and technology.
 Seven artists and scientists whose pioneering work has had a major impact on the direction and development of the new art.
 Sonia Sheridan had a major exhibition workshop presenting the Computer Lumena System.